whizbangdevelopers-org/Qepton/README.md

 ---

 Qepton is a powerful code snippet manager that connects to multiple git-based snippet services.
-Built with Vue 3 and Quasar Framework, it runs as a desktop app (Electron), web app (PWA), or mobile app (Capacitor).
+Built with Vue 3 and Quasar Framework, it runs as a desktop app (Electron), web app (PWA), or mobile app (Capacitor)(Future).

 ## Features